Zezephyrphyr/Location-based-demand-prediction-for-the-NYC-ride-sharing-and-taxi-market/README.md

 2. Go to the taxiprediction, Run "npm install"

 3. Run "npm start" (save changes of codes and it will automatically show)

+*notice: can only enter dates with incoming 7 days after now,

+*option: run UI_INTERFACE_MAPPLOT.py in prototype_python_version_UI folder to see python version visualization prototype